“Use what you have. Make what you love. The rest will follow.”

 Make Thrift Mend

 My sustainable fashion work began as a personal art project, Make Thrift Mend.
 Started in August 2013, the project was conceived to create solutions in my personal wardrobe regarding the environmental crisis in the fashion industry.
 Make Thrift Mend was launched four months after the Rana Plaza garment factory collapsed in Dhaka, Bangladesh, killing 1,134 people and injuring 2,500 more.
-This disaster was a wake up call.
+This was a wake up call.
 And I was determined to create an alternative.
 I had no idea this personal art project would become the center of my studio work or deepen my commitment to sustainable living.
 I gave up convenience in fashion and started a relationship with commitment instead.

 For the first year of Make Thrift Mend I staved off all new clothing—I focused on mending what I owned, buying secondhand, and making simple garments.
 The next year I decided to buy new clothing only if it was locally made or handmade.
 The third year I added new clothing if it was organic, sustainable, and ethically made.
 The fourth year I turned to my studio materials—buying tools and fibers that were biodegradable, low-plastic, and heirloom quality.
 The fifth year I missed making things with my hands so I turned back towards handmade garments and taught myself basic knitting.